Conference Venues

 Parking options at Saint George Campus

-- There is street parking on Howard Street, St. George Street, Hart House Circle, and King’s College Circle.
+• Street parking is on Howard Street, St. George Street, Hart House Circle, and King’s College Circle.

-- Saint-Michael’s College and Victoria College offer parking options on a first-come, first-served basis; it is not possible to book spots (attention, in daytime the parking lots are often full).
+• Saint-Michael’s College and Victoria College offer parking options on a first-come, first-served basis.

-- Saint Michael’s College has a (small) parking lot off St. Joseph Street which can be used by everyone (entrance between the Muzzo Family Alumni Hall at 121 St. Joseph Street and the Toronto School of Theology at 47 Queen’s Park Crescent East; parking rates can be found under the sub-heading “Parking” at https://stmikes.utoronto.ca/maps/#Campus_Buildings_and_Street_Addresses (currently 14 dollars for daytime parking, 24 dollars for 24-hour parking).
+• Saint Michael’s College has a (small) parking lot off St. Joseph Street which everyone can use (entrance between the Muzzo Family Alumni Hall at 121 St. Joseph Street and the Toronto School of Theology at 47 Queen’s Park Crescent East.

-- Also Victoria College offers parking space both above ground (various locations) and underground (under Rowell Jackman Hall, 85 Charles Street West).
-All parking permits must be purchased at the front desk of Victoria University’s Residence Services on the ground floor of Margaret Addison Hall, 140 Charles Street West (entrance on the right- hand side of the Goldring Student Centre at 150 Charles Street West).
-Parking rates can be found here (currently 12 dollars for daytime parking, 22 dollars for a 24-hour pass, 85 dollars for a week pass).
+• Also, Victoria College offers parking space both above ground (various locations) and underground (under Rowell Jackman Hall, 85 Charles Street West).
+All parking permits must be purchased at the front desk of Victoria University’s Residence Services on the ground floor of Margaret Addison Hall, 140 Charles Street West (entrance on the right-hand side of the Goldring Student Centre at 150 Charles Street West).

 Travelling to Toronto